bitbq-org/official-site/index.md

 [![BitBQ.org](https://raw.githubusercontent.com/bitbq-org/official-site/main/1en.jpeg)](https://bitbq.org/?aff_sub3=github)

 The trading startup BitBQ.org was created by a group of top executives and machine learning experts.
 These individuals have previously worked at big tech companies - FAANG.
-The startup has opened its headquarters in switzerland.
+The startup has opened its headquarters in Switzerland.
 Now  Thanks to its innovative cryptocurrency algorithm based on the difference in BTC exchanges spreads, this unique initiative can give large gains to its customers.
 The algorithm code has been made public and may be audited by anybody.

 👉 👉 👉 [Click Here To Visit BitBQ](https://bitbq.org/?aff_sub3=github)